Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Minimal nonisothermal matrix--fracture system with evolving aperture

 \subsection{Pressure equations}

 At the reduced level, the total Darcy laws are

 where the mobility-weighted total densities are defined by

-Where $\kappa\in\{m,f\}$.
+for $\kappa\in\{m,f\}$.
 These are supplemented by the total mass balances

-where $\cQ_{mf}$ denotes the conservative matrix--fracture volumetric exchange written explicitly in the lower-dimensional fracture balance.
+where $\mathcal Q_{mf}$ denotes the conservative matrix--fracture volumetric exchange written explicitly in the lower-dimensional fracture balance.
 The opposite contribution is enforced on the matrix side through the corresponding interface flux condition.

+Equations~\eqref{eq:vt_m}--\eqref{eq:mass_total_f} define the pressure subsystem of the reduced model.
+They are used here as a quasi-steady incompressible total-pressure closure: for each saturation, temperature, and aperture field, the pressure solve determines the corresponding instantaneous total fluxes in the matrix and fracture continua.
+Total compressive storage is therefore not included in this pressure subsystem.
+Aperture-dependent storage, however, is retained explicitly in the conservative fracture saturation and energy balances.
+A fully compressible extension would add the corresponding total-storage terms, including aperture-change contributions, to the pressure equation.

-Equations \eqref{eq:vt_m}--\eqref{eq:mass_total_f} define the pressure subsystem of the reduced model.
-Their role is to determine the total flux in each continuum once the local state has fixed the mobilities and densities.
-At this level, the formulation is neutral as to whether the global pressure is an exact state potential or a projected surrogate; that distinction enters only through the constitutive treatment of the capillary contribution.
+At this level, the formulation is neutral as to whether the global pressure is an exact state potential or a projected surrogate.
+That distinction enters through the constitutive treatment of the mobility-weighted capillary contribution.